-The Lycian Way, which is 540 km long is considered as one of the world's top 10 long distance walking routes, offers its visitors an atmosphere full of nature and history, passing through numerous ancient cities as well as unique natural beauties.
+The Lycian Way, which is 540 km long is considered as one of the world's top 10 long distance walking routes, offers its visitors an atmosphere full of nature and history

 The adventure starts with the view of Ölüdeniz.
 The surroundings make you feel that you are passing through a time tunnel between the wonders of nature.
 Travellers passing by stay in the Valley of Butterflies, then follow the Kabak, Cennet and Pirate bays, then they reach to the Letoon Ancient City, which is also known as the religious capital of the Lycian region, which is located on the borders of Seydikemer district.

 About walking for 2 hours, you can see the ancient city of Kas.
 Xanthos is located on the borders of the town of Kas, due to the invasion and wars, the land had suffered severely throughout history.
 That is why it is known as "the city of pain".
 Therefore travellers have the opportunity to see both the pre-Christian and post-architectural works closely.